dozyio/react-18-blockies/README.md

 # React 18 Blockies

-This is a React 18 & typescript port of https://github.com/stephensprinkle-zz/react-blockies which in turn is a port of https://github.com/alexvandesande/blockies.
+This is a React 18 & Typescript port of https://github.com/stephensprinkle-zz/react-blockies which in turn is a port of https://github.com/alexvandesande/blockies.

 # Example: